nirajram-s/lendingclub_casestudy/README.md

 # Lending Club Case Study
 > Performing EDA on a Loan Dataset from a Bank and provide inferences on the parameters which influences the probability of default and provide any other meaningful references
+> NOTE : Please change the location from where you are reading the loan file in the notebook, before running Jupyter Notebook

 ## Table of Contents